How does surge protection work

 What causes power surges?

-Power surges can be caused by lightning strikes, faulty wiring, tripped circuit breakers, and other unexpected electrical disturbances.
+Power surges can be caused by lightning strikes, faulty wiring, or malfunctioning electrical equipment in your home or the wider electrical grid.

 How do I know if my surge protector is working?

-Most surge protectors have indicator lights or other visual cues to show when they are actively protecting your devices.
-If the light goes out, it may be time to replace the surge protector.
+Most surge protectors have indicator lights or other features that let you know if they are actively protecting your devices.
+If the lights go out or the protector is no longer working, it's time to replace it.

 Connect with certified professionals in your area